apache/incubator-graphar/CONTRIBUTING.rst

 There are many ways to contribute, from improving the documentation, submitting bug reports and feature requests or writing code which can be incorporated into GraphAr itself.

+Note that no matter how you contribute, your participation is governed by our `Code of Conduct`_.

 Reporting bug
 -------------------